CPWu/python-data-structures-and-algorithms/Linked List/README.md

 # Linked List

-Goal: Use Python to Create a Queue Class.
+Goal: Use Python to Create a Linked List Class.

 ## Overview